Frcuda/Cuda/README.md

 - 📫 How to reach me discord: @zenrl_
 - 😄 Pronouns: they/them or it/its
 - ⚡ Fun fact: im gold in rocket league but i play like a platnium
+- I need to hit SSL in RL
 <!---
 Frcuda/Frcuda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.